 Watson’s touchdown expanded the Lions lead to 22-10.
 He finished the game with two catches for 19 yards.
-Johnson played his university football with the University of Western, while Watson played his university football with the University of Concordia.
+Johnson played his university football with the University of Western Ontario, while Watson played his university football with the University of Concordia.

 The Lions defense as a unit deserved high praise as well on Saturday.
 They prevented the Alouettes from recording any points at all after the first quarter.
 Defensive lineman Junior Luke of Montreal, Quebec, who went to the University of Montreal and Boseko Lokombo of Montreal, Quebec, each recorded sacks during the contest.